CRISES IN THE CAPITALIST SYSTEM

 Serbia, supportrd by Russia, resisted through underground nationalist groups.

-This tension created repeated crises, including wars in the Balkans, and resulted to the assassination of Archduke Franz Ferdinand by Gavrilo Princip in 1914.
+This tension created repeated crises, including wars in the Balkans, resulting to assassination of Archduke Franz Ferdinand by Gavrilo Princip in 1914.

 Conflict arose between Germany and France over Morocco, a French protectorate.

-In 1905 and 1911, Germany challenged French control by docking Millitary ships near Morocco trying to help them to regain independence from French.
+In 1905 and 1911, Germany challenged French control by docking Military ships near Morocco trying to help Morocco regain independence from French.

 Germany wasn’t interested in colonizing Morocco but wanted to weaken France and prevent her from regaining Alsace-Lorraine.

-These crises increased hostility between Germany and France and pushed Europe closer to war.
+Moroccan crises increased hostility between Germany and France pushing Europe closer to war.

 7. Arms Race and Militarism.